Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

 \subsection{Main Results}

-Under assumptions \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, the geometry at infinity of $(M^4,g)$ is not yet fully understood.
-By \cite{DZ20}, it is known that the scalar curvature cannot decay linearly, equivalently we have $\limsup_{d(x,o)\to \infty}R(x)d(x,o)=+\infty$.
-A basic open problem is whether the scalar curvature satisfies $R(x)\to 0$ as $d(x,o)\to\infty$.
-We obtain partial results in this direction by identifying two distinguished ``edges'' of the soliton and proving quantitative decay of the scalar curvature away from these edges.
-We are now ready to state the main theorem of this paper. \begin{theorem} Let $(M^4,g,f)$ be a complete steady soliton satisfying \hyperref[assumption:A1]{(A1)}, \hyperref[assumption:A2]{(A2)}, \hyperref[assumption:A3]{(A3)}, and \hyperref[assumption:A4]{(A4)}.
+Under Assumptions \hyperref[assumption:A1]{(A1)}--\hyperref[assumption:A4]{(A4)}, the geometry at infinity of $(M^4,g)$ is not yet fully understood.
+By \cite{DZ20}, it is known that the scalar curvature cannot decay linearly, equivalently, we have $\limsup_{d(x,o)\to \infty}R(x)d(x,o)=+\infty$.
+It remains open whether the scalar curvature satisfies $R(x)\to 0$ as $d(x,o)\to\infty$.
+We obtain partial results in this direction by identifying two edges of the soliton and proving quantitative decay of the scalar curvature away from these edges. \begin{theorem} Let $(M^4,g,f)$ be a complete steady soliton satisfying \textup{\hyperref[assumption:A1]{(A1)}, \hyperref[assumption:A2]{(A2)}, \hyperref[assumption:A3]{(A3)},} and \textup{\hyperref[assumption:A4]{(A4)}}.
 Then there exist two curves $\G_1,\G_2:[0,\infty)\to M$ with $\G_i(0)=o$ such that $\G_i((0,\infty))$ is an integral curve of $-\nabla f/|\nabla f|$, for $i=1,2$.
 If $\G:=\G_1([0,\infty))\cup \G_2([0,\infty))$, then the scalar curvature satisfies

 where $C$ depends on $\kappa$ and $(M,g)$. \end{theorem} Here $R$ denotes the scalar curvature of $g$ and $d_g(x,\G)$ denotes the distance from $x$ to $\G$.
 We refer to the curves $\G_1$ and $\G_2$ as the \emph{edges} of the soliton (see Definition \ref{defn:edges-of-soliton} and Theorem \ref{existence-of-x-+-} for properties of $\G_1,\G_2$).